 In spite of the fact that we humans do not live up to the image of God inside us, that image is still there, and is clearly a reason why God wants us to be loving toward each other and honor each other.
 Murder is wrong because we are made in the image of God (Gen. 9:6).
 Cussing out each other is wrong because we are in the likeness of God (James 3:9).
 We humans don’t “have” the image of God, we “are” the image of God.
 Now our challenge is to live like it.

 “Male and female.”
-Human sexuality is different from the sexual difference between the animals.
-When God created the other animals, i.e., the “livestock, and every creature that moves along the ground, and wild animals of the earth” (Gen. 1:24), He never specifically said anything about them being “male and female,” even though they were.
+Human sexuality is different from the sexual difference between animals.
+When God created the other animals, i.e., the “livestock and creeping thing and wild animal of the earth” (Gen. 1:24), He never specifically said anything about them being “male and female,” even though they were.
 Human sexuality is woven into the fabric of life and family life in unique ways that have to do with God’s purpose for men, women, and the family.
 The two sexes are necessary for reproduction and important for the building of a godly family and godly children.
 God says He hates divorce because He created the man and woman to become “one” and have “godly offspring” (Mal.
 2:15).
 This explains why the Bible consistently deals so severely with sexual sins that destroy the family that God is trying to maintain and protect, for example, adultery.

 Along the same vein, the animals and plants are specifically said to be created, and thus to naturally reproduce, “according to their ‘kind,’” where ‘kind’ is roughly equivalent to genus (Gen 1:11-12, 21, 24-25).
 Animals and plants can be placed into “groups” (“kinds,” “genera”) that are very similar and can crossbreed.
 That is why Noah took animals onto the ark “according to their kinds” (Gen. 6:20).
 Noah did not have to take every species of animal onto the ark.
 Taking the “kinds” was enough to ensure the survival of the “kind,” and they crossbred and divided into different species after the Flood.
 In contrast to animals and plants, humans are not said to be created “according to their kind,” because there is no other “kind” like us.
 Human beings are created in the image of God and are unique.